itsRares/react-native-deepgram/README.md

 );
 ```

-> 🎧 By default the hook requests mic permissions, streams PCM to Deepgram, and plays the agent's PCM responses through the native playback engine.
-Disable either behaviour with `autoStartMicrophone` or `autoPlayAgentAudio`.
+> 💬 The hook requests mic permissions, streams PCM to Deepgram, and surfaces the agent's replies as text so nothing plays back into the microphone.

 ### API reference (Voice Agent)